fbpx Skip to main content

 Our Commitment to Maternal-Fetal Immunology

-A MESSAGE FROM OUR LEADERS
+A MESSAGE FROM OUR MATERNAL-FETAL DISEASE AREA LEADERS

 Significant unmet need remains for patients around the world living with maternal-fetal diseases mediated by maternal antibodies, such as hemolytic disease of the fetus and newborn (HDFN), a rare disease where alloantibodies produced in a pregnant person’s immune system cross the placenta and attack fetal red blood cells, causing fetal hemolysis leading to anemia.
 These patients need safe, non-invasive solutions to help address the potentially serious health consequences of this disease.
-Janssen is proud to be the only company pursuing clinical development of a new drug candidate in pregnant individuals at risk for severe HDFN, the most serious form of this disorder.
+Johnson & Johnson is proud to be the only company pursuing clinical development of a new drug candidate in pregnant individuals at risk for severe HDFN, the most serious form of this disorder.

 Keeping patients at the center of everything we do, we are committed to tirelessly pushing the boundaries of science to deliver innovative and transformational approaches for maternal-fetal immune-mediated diseases that restore immune balance and improve the lives of patients and their families.